 These channels managed to take what I felt about these ideas in my heart and actually articulate beyond surface level obviousness exactly what is wrong with them.
 And that was such a relief to me.
 On both of these channels I would look at the comments, and I would see stuff like “so glad I found your channel because I used to be in a bitter anti-sjw phase and your videos helped pull me out of it.”
 When I saw stuff like that I thought to myself, holy shit thank god, I’m on planet earth again.
 Comments like those just go to show how important this genre of videos are.

 What’s kind of sad is, to my knowledge, ContraPoints is the most popular channel like that, and she only has like 300k subscribers.
-Meanwhile there are dozens and dozens of edgelord anti-feminist channels with at least that many subscribers.
+Meanwhile there are dozens and dozens anti-sjw channels with at least that many subscribers.
 It makes me really upset that the internet is so saturated with garbage.

 Anyway… In conclusion most of YouTube is garbage and it makes me upset, and for the sake of my mental health I probably should and will try to stop going on there.
 But I’m glad to learn that there exists a movement that is directly challenging the movement against social progress, instead of solely a movement advocating for social progress if that makes sense, because it seems to be really needed at this point.